petermr/tigr2ess/crops/millet/3_ami_analysis.md

 Ques2.
 Which are the most commonly studied parts of the plant?
 Ans2.
 Here, we can see that `seed` and `root` are the most studied.

-### cooccurence/binomial-binomial/cooccur.svg
+### __cooccurence/binomial-binomial/cooccur.svg
 Ques1.
-Which two different species are most correlated i.e which two species terms occur together maximum number of times in our set of papers ? *Please correct if the question is incorrectly framed.*
+Which two different species are most correlated i.e which two species terms occur together maximum number of times in our set of papers ?
 Ans1. `Panicum miliace` and `Setaria Italica`.